markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 However, ETags are more costly to generate than Last-Modified, and should be considered carefully.

-## REST is cacheable 2 &#8211; prevent accidental simultaneous updates of the same resource via HTTP
+## REST is cacheable 2 - prevent accidental simultaneous updates of the same resource via HTTP

-A common issue when more than one client can access the same resource is having one client do an update, and then another client overwrite that update because they didn&#8217;t know it had occurred.
+A common issue when more than one client can access the same resource is having one client do an update, and then another client overwrite that update because they didn't know it had occurred.

 ### The basic way with Last-Modified